SamiraFreitas/SamiraFreitas/README.md

 # Hello

-Computer engineering student and currently working with front-end development with React.
+Information Systems student, currently working as a project management intern at Raízen, lover of front-end development.

 ## A little about myself:
 I can say that currently my focus is on front-end development with React, but I've been gaining back-end experiences with NodeJs.